yashpandav/TeaCoder/README.md

 # TeaCoder 🧠

 **TeaCoder** is a terminal-based AI coding assistant designed to streamline full-stack project development.
-Leveraging AI capabilities, it assists developers in generating boilerplate code, managing project structures, and executing commands directly from the terminal.([GitHub][1])
+Leveraging AI capabilities, it assists developers in generating boilerplate code, managing project structures, and executing commands directly from the terminal.

 ## 🚀 Features